Rajeswari Ray

-Rajeswari Ray (death: 20 July 2022) was an Indian actress and television presenter from Odisha.
+Rajeswari Ray (died 20 July 2022) was an Indian actress and television presenter from Odisha.
 She started her career as a television presenter and then appeared in popular Odia daily soaps like Basundahara, Sanskar, Devi, Swabhiman, Unasi Kanya, Kumkum, To Pain Mun, etc. In 2008 she debuted in Ollywood through Satyameba Jayate, and later appeared in two more movies like Aare Sathi Aa and Blackmail.